High Lignin Plastics with Impressive Tensile Strength

 - Comparable or even superior to conventional polystyrene and poly(methyl methacrylate) PMMA

 - Increased lignin content and higher durability than most lignin-based plastics

 - Fully biodegradable

 - Cost-reduction of biofuel production by commercializing lignin side product

 - All applications in which plastics are used (polystyrene replacement in engineered plastic, non-petroleum or bioplastics, BPA-free plastics)

 - Could replace plastic film or netting residues in agricultural or soil erosion control applications

 - Non-packaging applications (e.g., automotive, furniture, appliance and other durable

 Phase of Development

 Proof of concept demonstrating high-strength plastics with high ligninsulfonate and methylated ligninsulfonate content.
-Plastic samples made and mechanical properties tested in the laboratory; ready for scale-up to industry.
+Plastic samples made and mechanical properties tested in the laboratory.